engramic/engramic/docs/getting_started.md

 Please contact us at info@engramic.org if you have any issues with these instructions.

+*Note: At this time, we are only testing on Linux (Ubuntu).*

 ??? note "1.
 Pre-Requisites - OS & IDE"
-    We are currently testing Engramic on **WSL on Windows** using **Visual Studio Code** With Ubuntu 24.0.1 LTS.
+    We are currently developing Engramic on **WSL on Windows** using **Visual Studio Code** With Ubuntu 24.0.1 LTS.
 It *may* run on other configurations—we'll begin cross-platform testing soon.
 If you'd like to help us, please reach out at [info@engramic.org](mailto:info@engramic.org).

     Engramic is availible via pip, however, working from source is recommended for this release.